jboss-developer/jboss-eap-quickstarts/ejb-security-interceptors/README.md

         The batch executed successfully.
         {"outcome" => "success"}
+3. If you chose to run the script to suppress system exceptions, run the following command, replacing EAP7_HOME with the path to your server:

+        For Linux: EAP7_HOME/bin/jboss-cli.sh --connect --file=restore-system-exception.cli
+        For Windows: EAP7_HOME\bin\jboss-cli.bat --connect --file=restore-system-exception.cli

 ### Remove the Security Domain Configuration Manually
 1. If it is running, stop the JBoss EAP server.